 Share images or videos of your own trip or holiday moments in Bray

-Share your own images or videos of your best holiday moments in Bray using the hashtags #Bray and #AutumnInBray, some of which will be featured below and across our Twitter, Facebook, and Instagram networks.
+Share your own images or videos of your best holiday moments in Bray using the hashtags #Bray and #AutumnInBray, some of which may feature below.
+With your permission via a DM, we may share your photograph or video posted on your Instagram account across our Twitter, Facebook, and Instagram profiles.
+The reposted image will include bray.ie text overlay and a credit to the owner.

 Please follow current government advice and check business opening times before you travel.
 Read more.